One of the great things about inbound marketing is that your content keeps paying dividends over time, long after it was originally promoted.

-That's a pretty good spot to be in, eh?
+That's a pretty nice spot to be in, don't you think?

 What if the campaigns you're working on this month were still generating leads for you six months later?
 What about three years later?

 Similar to the offers we create, we here at HubSpot have also found that more than 65% of the leads we generate from our blog each month come from older articles that weren't published in the last six months.

 In other words, old content and offers you've created months -- even years -- ago has a huge potential to continue generating new leads now and in the future.
 (Doesn't inbound marketing rock?)

 SEO and Lead Generation

 The content you're creating now shouldn't only consider your current campaigns and goals; it should also be optimized to generate leads months and years into the future.